 One record at a time: 193.
 Jean Michel Jarre - Magnetic Fields

 I purchased my original vinyl of this record in about 1987 from the record department of a local supermarket.
 As I approached the till I realised the record had two price stickers with differing amounts.
 Unfortunately I only had enough money for the lower price and I hoped this is what I would be charged.
-Predictably the lady at the till requested the higher amount and I was short to the tune of 11p.
-As I stood wondering what to do the person behind me in the queue said, "We can't be having that," and handed over the 11p to the clerk.
+Inevitably the lady at the till requested the higher amount and I was short to the tune of 11p.
+As I stood wondering what to do the person behind me in the queue said, "We can't be having that," and handed over the 11p to the shop assistant.
 I thanked the man profusely but couldn't quite fathom out why he would be so kind.
 Maybe he was a Jarre fan, maybe he was a music buff or maybe he was just someone spreading a little kindness in the world.
-Which ever he was, I have always vowed that if I ever come across someone in the same situation, I will do the same.
+Which ever he was, I have always vowed that if I ever come across someone in the same situation, I will help them in turn.

 Having foolishly sold my original vinyl in a rush to CD in the early nineties, I now own an original UK pressing from 1981 (with picture inner that was missing from subsequent re-pressings), a mid eighties version that is similar to my original and a remastered version from 2011.
 There's not a lot to choose between the different pressings so I will pick one at random.